DevOpsAutomationLabs/ELM_Velocity/docs/demonstration/index.md

 ### 1.1 DevOps Velocity and the value stream data

 The value stream for this demo is architected to align with ELM's workflow including the phases and stages making up the software delivery pipeline.
 And through the integration between DevOps Velocity and ELM, DevOps Velocity tracks the number of work items and average time a work item spends in each one of the stages defined in the ELM workflow.
-It is DevOps Velocity's ability to present this type of information in a single control plane which allows teams to focus on where improvement is required instead of wasting time trying to determine which stage is the software delivery pipeline is the slowest point.
+It is DevOps Velocity's ability to present this type of information in a single control plane which allows teams to focus on where improvement is required instead of wasting time trying to determine which stage in the software delivery pipeline is the slowest point.

 | **Step** | **Details**  | **Additional Information** |
 |:-------------:|:------------- |:------------- |